 Another Page topic on the Bamboo Bar is IMAGES which is discussed below in the next question but also tuck away in the IMAGES Page under the section MICS are a couple of fun sections, SOUTH SEAS CARTOON CAPTURES and POLYNESIAN ACTOR ACTION FIGURES, a unique collection of Polynesian Actors under the heavy makeup.
 A companion section in the website to these Action Figures is the POLYNESIAN PERSONALITIES on the bottom of the BEACH OF FAME PAGE, here one can see some of these actors with normal make up.
 Equally so, a companion section to the Cartoon Captures is the TOONS section of the SHOWS Page where one can get more information on these cartoons.
-One will also notice if there is no caption under an image, in Windows Internet Explorer just hold cursor over the image, a description of the image will appear.
+A new pape added is the Polynesian Pop Pictures page or labeled POLY POP PICTS on the Bamboo Bar.
+On this Poly Pop page one will find films, shorts, TV shows and cartoons with Pacific Island influences in scenes with a setting outside the Pacific, ie. Tiki bars or college fret luan themed paries.
+Also of note one will note that if there is no captions under an image, in Windows Internet Explorer just hold cursor over the image, a description of the image will appear.
 In other browsers like Firefox, right click over the image, scroll down and click on "Properties", on bottom of small window read the "Alternative Text"for same information.

 Finally there is the ABOUT S.S.C.S.
 Page which is information on the South Seas Cinema Society (who sponsor's this website) and the CONTACTS page where one can contact the webmaster of this website.
-Do not want to give it all away.
 Go explore the site, like one explores an idyllic South Seas Island, discover your own things and have fun.

 WHERE CAN ONE FIND THESE FILMS FOR ONE'S PERSONAL COLLECTION?

-Click on this colored SHOP title word (or on the word SHOP on the Bamboo title page bar near top of this and other pages), here one can find VHS, DVD and Blue Ray Disc titles that are sold on amazon.com.
-This website does not sell anything but helps readers find these titles to buy on the regular market.
+One can find VHS, DVD and Blue Ray Disc titles that are sold on many movie websites.
+This website does not sell anything but helps readers find these titles to buy on the regular market by entering a title (found on this website) then entering said title in a popular web browser.
 Although this is a research and educational site we encourage all viewers of this website to buy or rent these movies.
 Personally watching these movies is the best way to research and enjoy these titles.
 This site is just a convenient resource to study, find and ultimately to view these films.
 The authors of this website does not mind this site also being labeled as a publicity tool to sell these films and TV shows as in the same spirit the studios does not mind us using their publicity images for promotional purposes.
-Again all images are captioned with the important information to look up and buy these films and TV titles.
+Again all images are captioned or titled with the important information to look up and buy these films and TV titles.
 Also important to note that the authors of this website encourage only the legal and legitimate trade of all copyrighted copies of these movies.
 Please do not search on the web and buy, view or copy so-called "black" or "gray" market illegal copies of these titles.
-If the studios, networks or independent filmmakers lose money they may not continue to produce more South Seas Cinema titles and besides it is illegal to buy, sell or trade these black or gray market titles in most countries.
-Final note: in our BLOGS people may ask where can we find certain "hard to find" titles, which is fine, and we may suggest websites that sell older "public domain" titles or other legal titles where a small distributor bought the rights to sell lessor known titles.
-It wont hurt to ask.
-Ask or comment with the Questions about a SHOW or DVD title?
-Can't find one? or you know where to find one and would like to share it, than comment here. entry in the Blog.
-We have chosen the amazon.com giant to link to because its giant legal selection of all titles whether big or small or titles distributed by a big or small distribution company.
-They also have a large Seller Association which sell a large assortment of new and used titles with some of them out of print.
-Enjoy the website and the South Seas Cinema genre.
+If the studios, networks or independent filmmakers lose money they may not continue to produce more South Seas Cinema titles and besides it is illegal to buy, sell or trade these black or gray market titles in most countries. .

 IMPORTANT CULTURAL IMPACT

-For ones information, a few important sub-genres have also been recognized.
+For one's information, a few important sub-genres have also been recognized.
 I.E. "WWII in the Pacific", "The Surf Flick", "Ship- or Plane-wrecked on an Island" and "Travel over or on the Pacific".
-Also other known titles for this genre besides the "Escape to Paradise Genre"are: "Polynesian Movies","Polynesian Pictures","Pollywood", "South Pacific Movies" or "South Seas Movies" and "Hawaiian Movies".
+Also other known titles for this genre besides the "Escape to Paradise Genre"are: "Polynesian Movies","Polynesian Pictures","Pollywood", "South Pacific Movies", Oceanic Cinema, or "South Seas Movies" and "Hawaiian Movies".
 These other titles could also be sub-genre titles or in the net world "tags"for "South Seas Cinema"

 Especially now with the "Polynesian Pop" revival throughout the modern world, this genre, whatever the name, is catching on.
 This current "Polynesian Pop" movement is about the recognition of the influences of Polynesia in popular American culture.
 This influence has merit with the returning G.Is from WWII Pacific bringing home some of their South Seas experiences in the form of Oceanic trinkets to the Tiki Bar and an Architectural style found on motels and restaurants thoughout 50s and 60s America.
 This is all making a comeback in this new century.
 Now one can buy shower curtains and throw pillows with a South Seas theme and one can easily find new supplies to build and maintain a new Tiki Bar.